Torque Hinges Installation Guide: 7 Steps for Precision and Durability

 Relevant Technical Standards Reference

 Following industry practice, design and testing processes should reference relevant standards.
-International standards such as ISO 15653:2018 (General purpose hinges for industrial use) and EN 1935:2020 (Hinges for doors and windows in buildings) specify hinge performance requirements; National standards like GB/T 20666-2006 (General Technical Conditions for Welded Hinges) specify general technical parameters for hinges.
-These standards can be used for verification and testing to ensure selected hinges meet design requirements.
+International standards such as ISO 4769:2012 (Strength and durability of hinges) and EN 1935:2002 (Building hardware – Single-axis hinges) specify hinge performance requirements; These standards can be used for verification and testing to ensure selected hinges meet design requirements.

 Select Hinges Based on Application Environment